 Article B.11.
 Media

-Relations with the media shall be channelled through the Investor Relations Division (or such division as hereafter assumes the duties thereof) and shall be governed by the principles of informational transparency and collaboration.
+Relations with the media shall be channelled through the Communication Division (or such division as assumes the duties thereof at any time) and shall be governed by the principles of informational transparency and collaboration.

 Article B.12.
 Regulatory Bodies